 How to Get the Best Internet for Gaming

-Why you need the best internet for gaming
+What is the best internet speed for gaming?

 Boring definition: Latency measures round-trip time (RTT), or how long it takes for a packet (bundle of information) to get from your device to the internet network, then back to your device.
 A program called ping can measure your latency, which is usually expressed in microseconds (ms).